I recently attended a ribbon mic shoot-out in a room full of industry veterans. The Woodpecker was the unanimous winner.

 The Woodpecker melds the sounds of ribbon and condenser together in one capsule.
-You will find the warmth and reality of a ribbon are very prevalent with this mic without ignoring the presence of the highs.
-An all-around great mic and a must-have for every studio.
+The warmth and reality of a ribbon are very prevalent with this mic without ignoring the presence of the highs.

 The main use for these microphones were for male jazz vocals and brass instruments (mainly trombone).